New

 Why do we need bonds?

 Bond monies go towards capital projects that cannot be funded by the operating budgets in the General Fund.
-For many projects, bonds are the funding sources available.
+For many projects, bonds are the only funding sources available.

 Why do we need to do this now?

 Many buildings and critical infrastructure are in great need of repair, and operating budgets cannot support the maintenance costs.
+In the long run bond investments save the City millions in maintenance costs.

 What is the bond process?

-The City Council then passed the bond proposal by majority vote, recommending it to be sent on to the voters in November.
+The City Council then passed the bond proposal by majority vote, recommending it to be sent on to the voters in April.

 Still Have Questions?